About Me, Part 2

 Over the next three years of intense studies at George Washington University Law School, I worked on refining the strip and making the humor more sophisticated.
 During this time there were many interesting events going on in the world, and I produced what I feel are some of my best and most perceptive strips.
 The stories also increasingly took on a more personal tone, as I realized that having the characters experience the same trials and troubles I went through was very therapeutic for me and made for some great comedy.

-It's been five years since I graduated from law school, became a licensed attorney, and entered the
+It's been years now since I graduated from law school, became a licensed attorney, and entered the

 exciting ridiculously dull world of legal practice.
 I think the strip has come a long way in the past decade since I was a wee lad in college, and I hope those of you who read this strip will agree with me.

 Aside from the strip, my other hobbies include reading, bike riding, exercising, video games, and hanging out with friends around DC.
-In recent years I have also developed an interest in aviation and am currently working towards a private pilot's license.
+In recent years I also developed an interest in aviation and for many years was working towards a private pilot's license (though I no longer do so).
 If you're wondering if the characters in the strip will ever taking up flying, the answer is no, as I don't think any of them would survive five minutes inside a small plane.